VeerleDepestele/Trends_in_AI/les12_0_AI_Act.md

 Why this is high-risk can be read in recital 57.
 It can obviously have a very big impact on someone's career, but there might also be historical patterns of discrimination, i.e. the training data could have a lot of bias.
 We should avoid discrimination and bias and therefore it's a high-risk use case.

 Remark: Some use cases may feel high-risk, but are not high-risk and the other way around.
 For example, a use case built at ML6, where they built a public database with legal judgments.
 To be GDPR-compliant the decisions needed to be anonymous.
 Therefore, AI was being used.
-A lot of people would feel this is a hight-risk use case, while if we check the law it's explicitly exempted, it falls into the category of AI systems intended for the administration of justice.
+A lot of people would feel this is a high-risk use case, while if we check the law it's explicitly exempted, it falls into the category of AI systems intended for the administration of justice.

 Then what kind of systems are high-risk?
 Those where it's really an AI system used in court litigation, for example if it would replace a judge, researching and interpreting facts and the law,..., deciding whether claims are founded or not,...

 It is not high risk if it's just for ad administrative activities, for example the analization of judicial decisions.

-It can be a tricky exercise to do the high-riskclassification.
+It can be a tricky exercise to do the high-risk classification.

-## 5. Specific obligations for high-risk systems.
+## 6. Specific obligations for high-risk systems.

 The high-risk AI system are not prohibited.
 They can be build and developed, but there's an obligation to be compliant with specific obligations.